OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 $ brew install libimobiledevice
 ```

-After the installation you have several new command line tools available, like `ideviceinfo`, `ideviceinstaller` or `idevicedebug` to name a few.
+After the installation you have several new command line tools available, such as `ideviceinfo`, `ideviceinstaller` or `idevicedebug`.

 ```bash
 # The following command will show detailed information about the iOS device connected via USB.